Yale University Study

-The Hydrocephalus Association invites you to participate in an HIC/IRB-approved study currently being conducted by principal investigator Kristopher T. Kahle, M.D., Ph.D.
-(Yale), Murat Gunel, M.D.
-(Yale), and Richard Lifton, M.D., Ph.D.
-(Rockefeller University and Howard Hughes Medical Institute).
-It is an initiative that will allow a better understanding of the genetic causes of congenital (developmental) hydrocephalus.
+The Hydrocephalus Association invites you to participate in an NIH-sponsored study currently being conducted by Kristopher T. Kahle, M.D., Ph.D.
+Associate Professor of Neurosurgery at Harvard Medical School (HMS), Director of the Harvard Center for Hydrocephalus and Neurodevelopmental Disorders (HAND), and Director of Pediatric Neurosurgery at the Massachusetts General Hospital (MGH).
+This is an immense initiative that will investigate the genetic causes of congenital (present from birth) hydrocephalus.

 Why is this research being done?

-The overarching objective of the study is to gain insight into the molecular pathogenesis of hydrocephalus that could lead to improvements in preventive, diagnostic and therapeutic strategies in the near future.
+The goal of this study is to gain insight into the molecular and genetic changes that cause hydrocephalus to develop so we can improve the preventive, diagnostic and therapeutic strategies for patients.

 Who is eligible to participate in this study?

-This study is for families affected by congenital (developmental) hydrocephalus
+This study is for families affected by congenital (present from birth) hydrocephalus.

-There is no cost to the patient/family for participating in the study—all costs are covered by research grants.
-Subjects will not have to travel to Yale.
+There is no cost to the patient/family for participating in the study—all costs are covered by the Kahle lab.
+Subjects will not have to travel to MGH or Harvard.
 Participation is completely voluntary.
-Interested subjects will provide a sample of mouth epithelial cells with the provided buccal swab kit as well as complete a consent form and medical intake form.
+Interested subjects will provide a saliva sample with the provided saliva tube kit (or cheek swabs for very young participants) as well as complete a consent form and medical intake form.
 No needle sticks or clinic visits are required for most participants.

-Buccal swab collection kits and study documents will be mailed to your home via FedEx along with a pre-paid return label to send the sample/documents to the lab at Yale.
+Collection kits and study documents will be mailed to your home via FedEx along with a pre-paid return label to send the sample/documents to the Kahle lab at MGH/Harvard.
 The entire process takes about 10 minutes.
-Once the sample arrives in the lab, Yale will extract DNA from the buccal swab and read the genetic code.
+Once the sample arrives in the lab, they will extract DNA from the sample and read the genetic code.
 This process is called whole exome sequencing.

-To help in identifying the cause of the condition in your family, it will be necessary for immediate family members to also participate, including parents and siblings (both affected and unaffected).
-Study participants may know about the results of their research findings if they indicate on the consent form that their physician can be informed of results.
+To help in identifying the cause of the condition in your family, it is highly encouraged for immediate family members to also participate, particularly both parents if possible and affected siblings.
+Study participants can be informed about their sequencing results through their physician.
 Participant information will remain strictly confidential and no part of this research project including its results will be tied to any person’s identifying information.